Two years ago, I was working for a startup trying to market an invention: a massage jacket.

 This will give you more than enough ideas to get started.

-On‐page SEO is the process of optimizing a website’s on‐page elements (such as the content, structure, code, etc.) to help it rank better in Google.
+You’ll also need to ensure that these pages are optimized for search.
+This is known as on‐page SEO.
+On‐page SEO is the process of optimizing a website’s on‐page elements (such as the content, structure, code, etc.) to help it rank higher in Google.

 Most people think that boils down to the number of times they mention their keyword on the page.
 That is wrong.